 Precautions and Adverse Reactions During Blood Transfusion

 To minimize the chance of an adverse reaction during a transfusion, health care practitioners take several precautions.
-Before starting the transfusion, usually a few hours or even a few days beforehand, a technician mixes a drop of the donor's blood with the recipient's to make sure they are compatible.
-This procedure is called cross-matching.
+Before starting the transfusion, usually a few hours or even a few days beforehand, the patient is cross-matched with the donor blood (not plasma or platelets).

 Most transfusions are safe and successful.
 However, mild reactions occur occasionally, and, rarely, severe and even fatal reactions may occur.